nglasl/silverstripe-apiwesome/README.md

 _The current release is **1.1.0**_

-	A module for SilverStripe which will automatically create customisable JSON/XML feeds for your data objects (and pages).
+	A module for SilverStripe which will automatically create customisable JSON/XML feeds for your data objects (including pages).

 ## Requirement